RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 required: No
 default value: `True`
 description: Specifies whether to automatically start this process when the AdminService starts, if `enable` is True.

-parameter: `waitforprevious`
-required: No
-default value: `1`
-description: The number of seconds to wait for the previous higher priority process to start before trying to start this process.

-parameter: `failafterwait`
-required: No
-default value: `False`
-description: Specifies whether to abort starting this domain if `waitforprevious` has expired and the previous process has not been declared started yet.

 parameter: `started_status_script`
 required: No